mtreviso/chunked-t5/README.md

 **Note on the beam search implementation**: my beam search implementation is slower than optimal.
 This is because I use the structures provided by HuggingFace's implementation, namely, BeamScores and BeamHypotheses to store the beam search results for each chunk in the input.
-That is, there are independent "beams" for each chunk rather than for each input sequence.
+In other words, my implementation computes independent "beams" for each chunk rather than for each input sequence.
 It is possible to make it faster by using a custom BeamScores and BeamHypotheses class, but I haven't done that yet.